zanellia/prometeo/README.md

 one to conveniently write scientific computing programs in a high-level language and generate high-performance self-contained C code that can be easily deployed on embedded devices.

-A simple example.
+# a simple example.

 The Python code
 ```python
 from prometeo.linalg import *
 from prometeo.auxl import *